Shadi Abdel Salam: Al Ahramat Wama Kablaha

 Produced in 1984, this docudrama is entitled to spread awareness of the ancient Egyptian heritage.

-Ann Ramses Al Thany
+Ann Ramses El Thany

 Produced in 1986, this docudrama is entitled to spread awareness of the ancient Egyptian heritage.

 The Tragedy of the Great House

 The Tragedy of the Great House, also known as Akhenaten, was to be a historical epic on the reign of the Pharaoh Akhenaton.
 However, the film was not completed before Abdelsalam's death, owing to his insistence on Egyptian funding; he repeatedly rejected offers from foreign sources (including several generous ones from French backers), insisting that a film on Egyptian history be made exclusively with Egyptian money.
 Abdelsalam worked on this project for 10 years during which he made 4 rewrites of the script but never decided on a final version of the film and died before completing it, although most of the decorations, scenes, and costumes were finished.